Tainted\\Coders

 Once the asset is loaded the music will start playing in a loop until this entity we spawned is despawned or the component is removed.

 The actual playing of this audio happens in a system that was added in the AudioPlugin.
-A system adds an AudioSink to the AudioBundle we just added which will control the playback.
+The system adds an AudioSink to the AudioBundle we just added which will control the playback.

 The data must be one of the file formats supported by Bevy: